 Sew all the pieces end to end.

-Finally, you’ll end up with a pieced binding pressed in half with wrong sides together all ready for the final phase of the quilt.
+Finally, you’ll end up with a pieced binding pressed in half with the wrong sides together already for the final phase of the quilt.
 I’m not quite there yet, so will set it aside for now.